tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 # Deployment Considerations

+## Management of the Shared Dictionary

+### Size

 As of May 2023 this listing from the CCADB currently occupies 2.6 MB of disk space.
 The on-disk footprint can be further reduced as many WebPKI clients (e.g. Mozilla Firefox, Google Chrome) already ship a copy of every intermediate and root cert they trust for use in certificate validation.

-* Root CAs in Microsoft's program are currently valid for between 8 and 25 years (See [3.A.3](https://learn.microsoft.com/en-us/security/trusted-root/program-requirements)).
-* Root CAs in Mozilla's program are valid for up to 14 years [Wiki page](https://wiki.mozilla.org/CA/Root_CA_Lifecycles).
-Further CA operators must apply for inclusion of their new roots with at least 2 years notice.
-* Google Chrome wants this to come down to 7 years max, plus 3 year limit. for ICAs.
-[Update](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/).
-However no limit currently stated.
+### Churn

+Typically around 10 or so new root certificates are introduced to the WebPKI each year.
+The various root programs restrict the lifetimes of these certificates, Microsoft to between 8 and 25 years [3.A.3](https://learn.microsoft.com/en-us/security/trusted-root/program-requirements), Mozilla to between 0 and 14 years [Wiki page](https://wiki.mozilla.org/CA/Root_CA_Lifecycles).
+Chrome has proposed a maximum lifetime of 7 years in the future ([Update](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/)).
+Some major CAs have objected to this proposed policy as the root inclusion process currently takes around 3 years from start to finish [Digicert Blog](https://www.digicert.com/blog/googles-moving-forward-together-proposals-for-root-ca-policy).
+Similarly, Mozilla requires CAs to apply to renew their roots with at least 2 years notice [Wiki page](https://wiki.mozilla.org/CA/Root_CA_Lifecycles).

+Typically around 100 to 200 new WebPKI intermediate certificates are issued each year.
+No WebPKI root program currently limits the lifetime of intermediate certificates, but they are in practice capped by the lifetime of their parent root certificate.
+The vast majority of these certificates are issued with 10 year lifespans.
+A small but notable fraction (<10%) are issued with 2 or 3 year lifetimes.
+Chrome's Root Program has proposed that Intermediate Certificates be limited to 3 years in the future ([Update](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/)).

+Disclosure required as of July 2022 ([Mozilla Root Program Section 5.3.2](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/policy/#53-intermediate-certificates)) - within a week of creation and prior to usage.
-* Chrome require three weeks notice before a new intermediate is issued to a new organisation.
+Chrome require three weeks notice before a new intermediate is issued to a new organisation.
 [Policy](https://www.chromium.org/Home/chromium-security/root-ca-policy/)
-* Apple has no public limit [Apple](https://www.apple.com/certificateauthority/ca_program.html).
-Mozilla and Microsoft have no limit on Intermediate lifetime.
-* Root process inclusion typically takes?
-* [Digicert Blog](https://www.digicert.com/blog/googles-moving-forward-together-proposals-for-root-ca-policy) - it takes 3 years to be included and 3 years to be widely deployed.
-Agrees pinning is a problem.
-* Intermediate cert inclusion typically takes?
-* Disclosure required as of July 2022 ([Mozilla Root Program Section 5.3.2](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/policy/#53-intermediate-certificates)) - within a week of creation and prior to usage.
-* Intermediate additions by year is (note: some duplicates / churn):
-  * 47 in 2017
-	* 94 in 2018
-	* 138 in 2019
-	* 243 in 2020
-	* 166 in 2021
-	* 254 in 2022
-	* 78 in 2023 (so far)
-* Lifetimes are typically 10 years (80%) but a sizeable minority are between 2 and 3 years (10%).

 * [CCADB Cert Listings](https://www.ccadb.org/resources)
 * [Mozilla Cert Listings](https://wiki.mozilla.org/CA/Intermediate_Certificates)